 Some 30km east of Roi Et town is Wat Pa Non Sawan and again, if you only have half a day to explore the countryside, that’s the one you will find the most interesting and rewarding.
 It’s basically a big park full of sculptures of animals like dragons, elephants, turtles and Hindu gods.

-Make sure you don’t miss out the sculptures at the very end of the complex (behind the tower) which illustrate scenes from hell, like the women who had an abortion get punished, liars are forced to drink poisoned water, unfaithful women are hanging from trees and people who treated their parents disrespectfully have grown incredibly long, thin and with tiny mouths.
+Make sure you don’t miss out the sculptures at the very end of the complex (behind the tower) which illustrate scenes from hell, like the women who had an abortion get punished, liars are forced to drink poisoned water, unfaithful women are hanging from trees and people who treated their parents disrespectfully have grown incredibly long, thin and tiny mouths.
 Very remarkable, you can see it right at the end of the video I took there.

 Wat Pha Nam Yoi